helloplayer1/swarc-material/arc42/arc42-template-EN.md

 </div>

-Technical interfaces (channels and transmission media) linking your system to its environment.
-In addition a mapping of domain specific input/output to the channels, i.e. an explanation which I/O uses which channel.
+The technical interfaces of our system comprise various channels and transmission media that connect our system with its environment.
+These interfaces facilitate the exchange of data and communication with external entities.
+They include:

 <div class="formalpara-title">